ballerina-platform/ballerina-dev-website/learn/user-guide/ballerina-packages/dependencies.md

 #### Local repository

 The local repository is a custom repository in the local file system.
-We can push a package to the repository by providing the option '--repository=local' with bal push command.
+We can push a package to the repository by providing the option `--repository=local` with bal push command.

 ```bash
 $ bal push --repository=local